 After nine months of pregnancy, you might be wanting to get moving again and add some exercise to your daily routine.
-Before you do, give these 11 tips a read…
+Before you do, give these 11 exercise tips for new mums a read

 Whether you’re a new mum or you’ve recently given birth to your second or third (or fourth!) child, you may find yourself wondering when and how to get back into fitness and exercise.
 After all, your body has just gone through an incredibly testing time, so it’s wise to be careful and not over do it.
-Follow these 11 nuggets of advice and ease yourself back into exercise safely.
+Follow these 11 exercise tips for new mums and ease yourself back into exercise safely.

 2. Work Exercise Into Your Day